SaadMu7ammad/subul/README.md

 ## Introduction

-[Subul](https://subul.me) is a MERN Stack Charity Platform, where users can donate different Charities.
+[Subul](https://subul.me) is a MERN Stack Charity Platform, where users can donate to different Charities.
 This repository contains the backend API for the website.

 ## Technology Stack